Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 - Run your hand up and down the long bones of the legs.
 Do not assume that any swelling is a broken bone, since a bee sting or snake bite can cause swelling too.

 - When you get to the knee, pay special attention.
 Tiny dogs are more likely to have a kneecap that slides from side to side.
-If it is “stuck” the dog will be lame.
+If it is “stuck,” the dog will be lame.
 Active dogs are more likely to suffer from torn cruciate ligaments and the knee bones might slide back and forth.

 Simple Treatments for Common Injuries

 Any time a toenail is injured, you need to make sure and check all of them since any long toenail can get caught in grass or weeds and become injured.
 Clean the injured toenail, and if it is bleeding wrap it up for about 15 minutes or until the bleeding stops.

-- Sore joints.
-Any joints that are sore should be massaged and wrapped up for at least 15 minutes in a warm moist cloth.
+Any joints that are sore should be massaged and wrapped up for at least 15 minutes in a wrapped ice pack.
 Some of the massage gels available help a lot but be sure to clean the gel off after you are done so that your dog does not lick it off.
 If you are not sure what kind of knee injury your dog has and you need more details on that problem, you can read more about first aid for cruciate injuries.

-If you see a swelling, clip the hair above the wound and look for the type of bite (insect or snake).
+If you see swelling, clip the hair above the wound and look for the type of bite (insect or snake).
 Give the dog an antihistamine right away (like diphenhydramine, 5mg/kg) but do not give any aspirin for the first day since bleeding may be severe.
-The wound will probably become infected, so if he survives the effects of the venom he will need antibiotics.
+The wound will probably become infected, so if he survives the effects of the venom, he will need antibiotics.

 A bee sting or insect bite will probably get better by itself but some insects cause more swelling and pain than others.
 If you do not know the common stinging insects in your area, be sure to ask.
 If you have an antihistamine, you can give your dog a dose (oral diphenhydramine, 3mg/kg twice a day) to reduce the swelling and make the pain less severe.

 A Word of Caution